emrichmp/myFoodJournal-Backend/README.md

 Frontend Repo: https://github.com/emrichmp/myFoodJournal-Frontend

 ### Description
+myFoodJournal brings all your food tracking needs! myFoodJournal lets a user to add food to their meals in their diary.
+They also may add their goals and macros so they can hit those goals and track along with it.
+If a user doesn't know where to start they can also use the included TDEE calculator to find an estimated caloric intake and a recommended macro breakdown! *This is just the back-end so this will handle all the data manipulation but the front end is were the user gets this true experience!
+So go check out the front end!*

 ### installation
 If you'd like to experiment with this app or run it locally fork and clone this repo.